D. E. Shaw & Co.

+Since 2020, the firm has had consecutive years of legal issues, including being held liable for defaming a former employee and being charged by the Securities and Exchange Commission for violating whistleblower protection laws.

 History

 1988–1996: Founding and early years

-The company was founded by David E. Shaw, a former Columbia University faculty member with a doctoral degree from Stanford.
-D. E. Shaw began investing in June 1989, having secured $28 million in capital from Paloma Partners Management Co. and a couple of private investors.
-The company's first office was small and located above a bookstore near New York University.
-By 1990, the company had moved to a loft on Park Avenue South, and it relocated again the following year to Tower 45 on West 45th Street.

-From the start, the company carefully protected its proprietary trading algorithms.
+The company was founded by David E. Shaw, a former Columbia University computer science professor with a PhD from Stanford University.
+D. E. Shaw began investing in June 1989, having secured $28 million in capital from Donald Sussman's Paloma Partners and several private investors.
+The company carefully protected its proprietary trading algorithms.
 Many of its early employees were scientists, mathematicians, and computer programmers.
-The focus of recruiting broadened to include liberal arts graduates in early 1992.

-David Shaw has also placed heavy emphasis on risk management and the preservation of capital.
-Portfolio managers were expected to perform risk analysis.
-Eventually, the company would charge an executive committee and a chief risk officer with using scenario analysis and stress-testing to analyze risk at both the strategy and portfolio levels.

 In 1994, the company's net return was 26 percent.
 It managed several hundred million dollars in "market-neutral strategies, including statistical arbitrage, Japanese warrant arbitrage, convertible-bond arbitrage and fixed-income trading."
-Its non-hedge fund activities in the mid-90s included setting up a broker-dealer subsidiary, founding the e-mail provider Juno Online Services, launching an online banking and brokerage firm, and opening an office in India focused on developing software and systems to support the company's trading operations and online businesses.
+Its non-hedge fund activities in the mid-90s included setting up a broker-dealer subsidiary, founding the email provider Juno Online Services, launching an online banking and brokerage firm, and opening an office in India focused on developing software and systems to support the company's trading operations and online businesses.

 1997: Strategic alliance with Bank of America

 In 1997, the firm returned capital to most of its early investors in favor of a structured credit facility of nearly $2 billion from Bank of America, with terms that allowed D. E. Shaw & Co. to keep a higher fraction of profits than hedge fund investors normally allow.
 In effect, Bank of America provided an infusion of $1.4 billion to D. E. Shaw, hoping to benefit from the latter's investment expertise.
-One year later, Russia defaulted on its debt, resulting in large losses for D. E. Shaw's fixed-income trading portfolio.
+The 1998 Russian financial crisis resulted in large losses for D. E. Shaw's fixed-income portfolio.
 As a result, Bank of America lost $570 million due to its investment in D. E. Shaw, and paid out an additional $490 million to settle associated shareholder lawsuits.

-Following the collapse of this alliance, D. E. Shaw sold off business and laid off employees, reducing its core workforce from 540 employees in 1999 to 180.
+Following the collapse of this alliance, D. E. Shaw laid off employees, reducing its workforce from 540 employees in 1999 to 180.
 The company's capital shrank from $1.7 billion to $460 million.